Do you have a personal finance lover in your life but you’re not quite sure what to get him?

 Budget books are just what they sound like: a book full of budget templates!

-If All Else Fails Go with Gift Cards
+If All Else Fails Go with Cash

 Gift cards are great gifts for just about everyone and I think they are especially great gifts for personal finance lovers.
 Ninety-nine percent of personal finance lovers enjoy saving money.
 By purchasing them a gift card they’ll get to save money on their normal expenses.